RunCloudIO/butler/README.md

 After that, `source ~/.bash_profile` and you may use `valet`, `php`, `composer` just like you have installed them natively.

+# Comparison With

+### Laravel Valet

+As stated, Butler aiming to follow Laravel Valet closely.
+Thus, it should be same with Laravel Valet in term of usage and experience.
+The only difference is, Butler use Docker rather than installing dependency using `brew` directly into MacOS.

+Butler aim to keep development machine clean without installing `php`, `nginx` and `dnsmasq`.
+That is all what Laravel Valet is doing.
+It doesn't matter if you want to install other tools (`mysql`, `redis`, `supervisor`) directly inside your MacOS because it is not in Laravel Valet scope.

+### Laravel Sail

+Laravel Sail is new development tools from Laravel.
+Same as Butler, it is using Docker to accomplish the task.
+However, Laravel Sail is aiming for per project based rather than setup once and forget everything.
+You also need to setup Sail for each Laravel instance that you have to make use of Sail.
+And **Sil only works** with Laravel.

+If you dig down into Sail codes, you can see that it is installing every binary inside single Docker container.
+The problem happen when you want to launch multiple Sail instance.
+For each Sail instance, you need to configure different port for different project if you want to keep everything up at the same time.
+Although this can be solve by using [Traefik](https://hub.docker.com/_/traefik), you still need to learn how to use Traefik and configure Sail configuration to use Traefik.
+So, each of your Laravel Sail instance will have Traefik configuration rather than setup once (Laravel Valet) and run forever.

 # Usage

 ### Basic usage